-Buy it: Look for fortified versions with at least 25% of your recommended daily allowance (RDA) of calcium and vitamin D. Opt for an unsweetened product—flavored and sweetened varieties can contain as many as 6 extra grams of sugar per cup.
+Buy it: Look for fortified versions with at least 25% of your recommended dietary allowance (RDA) of calcium and vitamin D. Opt for an unsweetened product—flavored and sweetened varieties can contain as many as 6 extra grams of sugar per cup.

 Almond milk is made by blending almonds with water, and then straining out the pulp.
 It’s low-cal compared to skim milk, but it can be high in added sugar.